Is 720 a Good Credit Score?

 Takeaway

 If you have a credit score of 720, you rank at the higher end of the “good” credit score range.
-You probably will have many options available if you apply for credit, such as mortgages, credit cards, car loans, and personal loans with competitive rates.
+You’ll probably have many options available if you apply for credit, such as mortgages, credit cards, car loans, and personal loans with competitive rates.
 As you shop around, consider such factors as speed of approval and financing, APR, and loan amount and term or credit limit.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 Photo credit: iStock/Igor Suka